 Rank and organization: Chief Watertender, U.S. Navy.

-Accredited to: Wisconsin.
+Accredited to: New Jersey.

-Citation: For extraordinary
+Citation: For distinguished

 This data was extracted from the Committee on Veterans' Affairs, U.S. Senate, Medal of Honor Recipients: 1863-1973 (Washington, D.C.: Government Printing Office, 1973)